-Recently, scientists at the University of Southern North Dakota – Baltimore performed the first successful human brain transplant.
-Said the lead neurosurgeon, Dr. Cranial Head, MD, “This is a breakthrough of unprecedented magnitude.
-I’m ecstatic that all our research and hard work finally paid off.
+Recently, French scientists at the University of Southern North Dakota – Baltimore performed the first successful human brain transplant.
+Said the chief neurosurgeon, Dr. Cranial Head, MD, “This is a breakthrough of unprecedented magnitude.
+I’m ecstatic all our research and hard work finally paid off.
 We couldn’t be more pleased with how things turned out.”

-“This new brain transplant surgery is quite remarkable, actually,” said Dr. Head.
-“My colleague, Dr. Inis Wu, and I first came up with the idea 40 years ago while we were competing in a triathlon.
+“This new brain transplant surgery is quite remarkable,” said Dr. Head.
+“My colleague, Dr. Sarah Wu, and I first came up with the idea 40 years ago while we were competing in a triathlon.
 It came out of the blue, really, neither of us are quite sure why we thought of it but here we are.”

 What’s remarkable about the surgery is that it is done all under local anesthetic and the patient is kept talking throughout the procedure, except for the time when the brains are switched (during this time the patient is placed on life support).
-In this case, the transplanted brain came from a local high school physics teacher who suffered a sudden and unexpected heart attack.
+In this case, the transplanted brain came from a local high school physics teacher Stephen Cabeza who suffered an unexpected heart attack.
 He was not only young but also in good health.
-His family has chosen to also remain anonymous.
+The Cabeza family wishes remain anonymous.
 The transplanted brain is removed from the original body and cooled to halt neuronal death.
 The end of the severed spinal column is treated with a new nanoglue that automatically splices individual axons to the new spinal cord when the transplant brain is placed on top.

-“It’s incredible,” said Dr. Head, “we actually don’t have that much work to do because with this new nanoglue the process of reconnecting nerve fibers is automatic.
+“It’s incredible,” said Dr. Head, “surprisingly we don’t have much work to do because with this new nanoglue the process of reconnecting nerve fibers is automatic.
 It only takes 4 minutes.
 We just inspect the brain and spinal cord to make sure everything is lined up correctly.
 The nanoglue is also applied to areas like the optic nerves, that need to be spliced into the new brain.”